Discipline Priest Guide – Legion 7.3.5

 Not sure what race to play?
 Below is a breakdown of each race for this spec among players with updated

 Disc in Legion has changed drastically from Warlords of Draenor, but it bears a familiarity with Mists of Pandaria's iteration.
 Discipline's absorbs have been heavily dampened with

 receiving a cooldown of 7.5 seconds, along with Divine Aegis and Spirit Shell being removed.

-has now been pushed to the forefront of the Discipline playstyle, with a slight twist in how it has worked in previous expansions.
+has now been pushed to the forefront of the Disc playstyle, with a slight twist in how it has worked in previous expansions.
 In Mists of Pandaria, damaging an enemy resulted in healing to the most damaged ally; in Warlords of Draenor,

 healing went to a damaged ally though not necessarily the MOST damaged; and now in Legion we're in control of who is healed by